 Tax Credits for Legacy Gifts

 The charitable tax credit is therefore received by the estate and can offset any tax owing from the estate.
 If you are about to draft a Will or make changes to your current Will, your lawyer can include a bequest to Moorelands Community Services.
-You can leave a specific amount, a particular asset, a percentage of the value of your estate or the residue of your estate after all other bequests have been made.
+You can leave a specific amount, a particular asset, securities, a percentage of the value of your estate or the residue of your estate after all other bequests have been made.

 Gifts of Life Insurance

+When a bequest gift is pulled from a will and put into the right Life Insurance Product, it can double your impact.
 Giving a gift of life insurance is a wonderful way to show you care.
 This type of gift often allows a person of modest means to make a donation much larger than they might have been able to make during his or her lifetime.
 Instead of contributing annually to Moorelands, a donor directs funds to insurance premiums on a policy in Moorelands name.
 As such you would receive a charitable receipt for each premium payment made.
 A gift of this type generates immediate and future tax relief for a donor and does not diminish your estate.

 Transferance of Ownership